You won’t believe how different homemade nacho chips taste from the store bought kind! There’s truly nothing like them.

 - Heat the oil in a large frying pan over medium-high heat.
 There should be 1/2 inch of oil.

 - Cut each tortilla into 6 triangles.
-Drop the triangles into the hot oil.
+Drop the tortilla wedges into the hot oil.
 When they start to turn golden around the edges (about 2 minutes), flip them over.
 Cook another 1 minute.

 - Remove onto a paper towel-lined plate.
 Sprinkle immediately with the lime salt.